Greyjacket/hp_sizers/README.md

 image_folder **OR** ImageFolder

-** When using the validator, include is_parent.
-The data must be retrieved from the most recent database**

 ---------------------------------------------------------------------------------

 Constraints:

+** When using the validator, include is_parent.
+The data must be retrieved from the most recent database.**

 Title must be <= 188 characters.